aiidalab/aiidalab-docker-stack/README.md

 ### Continuous integration

 Images are built for `linux/amd64` and `linux/arm64` during continuous integration for all pull requests into the default branch and pushed to the GitHub Container Registry (ghcr.io) with tags `ghcr.io/aiidalab/*:pr-###`.
-You can run automated or manual tests against those images by specifying the registry and version for both the `up` and `tests` commands, example: `doit up --registry=ghcr.io --version=pr-123`.
+You can run automated or manual tests against those images by specifying the registry and version for both the `up` and `tests` commands, example: `doit tests --registry=ghcr.io/ --version=pr-123`.

 ### Creating a release